Inspirateur/riverbed/README.md

 ![game_screenshot](https://github.com/Inspirateur/ourcraft/assets/22746898/c95d2555-3311-4431-981d-21f5283011cf)
 *featured on this screenshot are an infinite terrain generation and a 4km render distance (equivalent to 256 in Minecraft)*

-## Goals
+## Hopes and dreams
-Riverbed doesn't aim to be a Minecraft clone - even though it's definitely the case for now - below are some distinctive aspects planned in the future.
+Riverbed doesn't aim to be a Minecraft clone - even though it's definitely the case for now - below are some distinctive aspects planned in the (far) future.

-*most of these features are faraway dreams for now but this is the spirit of the project*

 ### Push the player to work with the environment
 - 🌊 implement flowing rivers without infinite water creation